• About

 • Semi-sweet chocolate chips - Use your favorite brand of chocolate chips.
 I like using darker, less sweet, chocolate (around 70%) because the marshmallows are very sweet.

-📖 Variations and Substitutions
+📖 Cookie Variations and Substitutions

-• Make vegan: You can easily make vegan cookies by making a few tweaks: substitute vegan butter, use flax eggs (combine 2 tablespoons of ground flax seed with 6 tablespoons of water.
+• Vegan/dairy-free cookies: You can easily make vegan/dairy-free cookies by making a few tweaks: substitute non-dairy butter, use flax eggs (combine 2 tablespoons of ground flax seed with 6 tablespoons of water.
 Let it sit for 10-15 minutes until it becomes gelatinous.), and use vegan marshmallows.
+Alternatively, you can follow the recipe for my dairy free chocolate chip cookies and add 1 ½ cups of mini-marshmallows when you add the chocolate chips.

 • Add your favorite mix-ins.
-Add ½ cup of things like oatmeal, m&m's, cornflakes, or peanut butter to make your own flavor combination.
+Add ½ cup of things like oatmeal, m&m's, cornflakes, or peanut butter to make your own cookie flavor combination.

 🔪 How To Make Chocolate Chip Marshmallow Cookies